 Biographical feature film about the life and times of Horatio Nelson.
 Stars Cedric Hardwicke.

 Tinted print.
 No negs exist.
-Some elements held by National Film and Television Archive.
+Some elements held by the National Film and Television Archive.

-Biographical drama featuring scenes from Horatio Nelson's life and career.
+Biographical drama featuring scenes from Admiral Lord Horatio Nelson's life and career.

 Note: Print is in fairly good condition throughout but there is some evidence of nitrate decomposition - mostly the blue tinted sections.
 Print in four reels but may have originally been 8 reels and spliced together into four.